saimanideep18/Ecommerce-Following-Along/README.md

 ## **🛠️Milestone 22:Created Backend for Address and attached with frontend**
 Created backend endpoint for handeling address. added backend endpoint with frontend.

+## *Milestone 22:Created Backend for Address And Attached With Frontend*
+Created backend endpoint for handling address. added backend endpoint with frontend.

+## *Milestone 23: Worked on address in frontend and backend*
+Created placeorder button in Csrt page and Added navigation to select address.
+Created select address page and provided option to select one address.
+Created backend endpoint to sent all address to user.

+## *Milestone 24: Worked on address in frontend and backend*
+Displayed All of products in cart.
+Displayed All address in address selection page.
+Displayed total price in cart.
+Added place order button at the bottom.

+# Milestone 25 Worked on order backend and email service

+   - Created endpoint for order.
+   - Implemented mail service from nodemailer.
+   - Handled address for the delivery.